Developing an OPS Application

 Multiple parallel loops may use the same handle, and their results will be combined, until the result is queried by the user.
 Parallel loops that only have the reduction handle in common are semantically independent.

-Step 6 - Handing it all to OPS
+Step 6 - Handing it all over to OPS

-All data and parallelisation is now handed to OPS.
+All data and parallelization is now handed over to OPS.
 We can now also compile the developer MPI version of the code - see the Makefile, and try building laplace2d_mpi.

 Step 7 - Code generation